terijeli/yatzy-assignment/README.md

 # Yatzy Assignment

-This project is a part of my Open Source Development course at Coventry University.
+This project is a part of my Open Source Development (course in Informatics at Coventry University, IBA)

 ## Folders Structure
-- version_control: Documents Git and GitHub usage.
+- version_control: Documents Git and GitHub usage
-- github_actions_yatzy: Contains the GitHub Actions workflow for automated testing.
+- github_actions_yatzy: Contains the GitHub Actions workflow for automated testing
-- github_issues: Collaboration documentation with GitHub Issues.
+- github_issues: Collaboration documentation with GitHub Issues

 ## Setup
 To run the project locally: